 Introduction

-This specification specifies the usage of documents used by the PoC Enabler.
+This specification specifies the usage of documents used by the PCPS 1.0 Enabler.
+PCPS version 1.0 is an update of PoC version 2.1.
+In this specification [OMA-PCPS-V1.0-Document-Mgmt], the PoC 2.1 Document Management specification [OMA-PoC-V2.1-Document-Mgmt] is being updated.

+Version release names such “PoC 2.1 Enabler” are replaced with “PCPS 1.0 Enabler” in this specification.
+On the other hand, terms such as “PoC session” remain as “PoC session” throughout this specification, i.e., they are not changed to “PCPS session”.

 The described PoC specific usages include the usage of the XML schemas and Application Usages for Group documents, User Access Policy documents and Group Usage List documents and PoC Session documents.
 XDM Application Usages include that for PoC Groups and PoC User Access Policy, which are specified in details in [XDM_POLICY] as User Access Policy and in [XDM_GROUP] as Group.
 The PoC specific Application Usages include that for PoC Sessions.
 Additionally, this specification describes the usage of the XML schema for the Group Advertisement, which is specified in [XDM_GROUP] as Extended Group Advertisement.
 This specification also defines the PoC specific deviations and extensions to the XML schemas for the Group, the User Access Policy, Group Usage List, and Extended Group Advertisement documents.